Laura-Pacin/Bachelor-s-thesis/README.md

 ##  Full Document

 The complete thesis (written in Spanish) is available here:
- `Thesis-Original version in Spanish.pdf`
+ `outcome/Thesis-Original version in Spanish.pdf`

 ---
 ##  Presentation

 A short presentation (in English) is available here:
- `Ethnic discrimination in Colombia - Laura Pacin.pdf`
+ `outcome/Ethnic discrimination in Colombia - Laura Pacin.pdf`

 ---